 * In-person meeting with mentors and other mentees in the program to create a supportive community that lasts after the program.

 * Craft sessions on various elements of the story, technique, and workshops on query letters

 * 6 month timeframe to allow for revision with opportunity to schedule Zoom/Skype/Facetime meetings online or telephone calls with your mentor scheduled in advance at the beginning of the program to help keep a deadline in mind.

 * A final review after revision

 What to Expect from the Mentor Program:

 The Mentors choose the participants for the program by a blind application process.
-We accept between 20 and 30 participants in Las Vegas.
+Number of acceptances are based on the number of qualified manuscripts.